S.L. Benfica (volleyball)

-Sport Lisboa e Benfica ([sɨˈpɔɾ liʒˈβoɐ i βɐ̃jˈfikɐ]), commonly known as Benfica, is a professional volleyball team based in Lisbon, Portugal, that plays in the Portuguese First Division, where they are the current champions.
+Sport Lisboa e Benfica ([sɨˈpɔɾ liʒˈβoɐ i βɐ̃jˈfikɐ]), commonly known as Benfica, is a professional volleyball team based in Lisbon, Portugal, that plays in the Portuguese First Division.

-Founded in 1939, Benfica have won 10 Portuguese league titles, a record 20 Portuguese Cup and a record 11 Portuguese Super Cup.
-As of October 2025, Benfica is ranked 23rd in the men's European clubs ranking.
+Founded in 1939, Benfica have won 12 Portuguese league titles, a record 21 Portuguese Cup and a record 12 Portuguese Super Cup.
+As of October 2025, Benfica is ranked 30th in the men's European clubs ranking.

 History

 Beginning

 Founded on 31 May 1939, Benfica is one of the oldest Portuguese volleyball teams.
 Not having the success and notability of other club sections such as basketball and roller hockey, Benfica's volleyball team won their first title 27 years after being founded.

 Road to the first title

 From 1965–66 to 1979–80, Benfica played ten Portuguese Cup finals, winning seven.
 In 1980–81, led by coach Fernando Luís, Benfica finally achieved their first league title, with players such as Luís Quelhas, Manuel Silva, Jorge Infante, José Barros, João Abelho, Pedro Barros, Ilídio Ramos, and already with a young José Jardim appearing in some matches.